sharat87/scrite/README.md

 ## Usage

-Please note that this is currentl linux only.
+Please note that this is currently linux only.
 I plan to support windows in the near future, but I'll need help with OSX since I don't own one.
 Any contributions are greatly appreciated.